oliverlabi/HorseRacing/README.md

 ## Tests

-Backend has 8 integration tests made with Jest.
+Backend has 8 integration tests made with Jest and Supertest.

 How to start tests:
 * Start command prompt